rocknsm/rock-docs/docs/deploy/rock-on-rhel.md

 --verbose, -v                      Increase verbosity of ansible-playbook
 ```

-Change Directory into `usr/share/rock/bin` if you are not already there
+Change directory into `/usr/share/rock/bin` if you are not already there.

 Run `sudo ./rock ssh-config` to setup ssh on all the host you will use for the deployment.
 It uses the host from the previously created `hosts.ini` if you have a multinode deployment